Webvelopers/CRUDGenerator/README.md

 ## Introduction

-CRUD Generator is a library inspirated on [Laravel CRUD generator from scratch](https://medium.com/@devlob/laravel-crud-generators-614caddf8bea) for Laravel Applications.
+CRUD Generator is a library for Laravel Applications, it implements a new command to create model, migration, request and controller files with CRUD operations and with option to generate a complete API Controller.

 ## License